 American Swedish Institute is closed to the public until further notice in response to COVID-19

-Public programs and classes have been cancelled at least through May 31, 2020.
+In-person programs and classes have been cancelled through August 31, 2020.

 Due to ongoing concerns for public safety related to the COVID-19 virus and in regards to the well-being of our community, visitors, staff and volunteers, the American Swedish Institute has closed to the public.
 We will remain closed until further notice, taking into account guidance from health officials regarding when it is safe to resume operations and with respect for Minnesota Governor Tim Walz’s declaration of a peacetime state of emergency.
 This temporary closure includes the Museum and Nelson Cultural Center, including FIKA Café and the ASI Museum Store.
 In addition, we have cancelled all programs and classes until at least May 31.
 Staff are working from home as much as possible and we will adjust and respond as needed.